-Upgrade crosswalks to high visibility continental at the intersection of Del Amo Blvd. & Long Beach Blvd. and Arbor St. & Long Beach Blvd.
+Upgrade crosswalks to high visibility continental at the intersection of Del Amo Blvd. &

-With regards to parking, Caltrans supports reducing the amount of parking whenever possible.
+- A-1.7 - With regards to parking, Caltrans supports reducing the amount of parking whenever possible.
 Research on parking suggests that abundant car parking enables and encourages driving.
 Research looking at the relationship between land-use, parking, and transportation indicates that the amount of car parking supplied can undermine a project's ability to encourage public transit and active modes of transportation.
 For any project to better promote public transit and reduce vehicle miles traveled, we recommend the implementation of Transportation Demand Management (TDM) strategies as an alternative to building unnecessary parking.

-"Provide a safe, sustainable, integrated and efficient tearsportation system to enhance California's economy and livability"
+"Provide a safe, sustainable, integrated and efficient transportation system to enhance California's economy and livability"

-Anita Juhola-Garcia June 8, 2020 Page 3
+Cynthia de la Torre June 8, 2020 Page 3